-Fear and anxiety in people with social phobia often centers on being embarrassed or humiliated if they fail to meet expectations.
+Fear and anxiety in people with social phobia often center on being embarrassed or humiliated if they fail to meet people's expectations or are scrutinized by other people in social interactions.
 Often, the concern is that their anxiety will be apparent through sweating, blushing, vomiting, or trembling (sometimes as a quavering voice) or that the ability to keep a train of thought or find words to express themselves will be lost.
 Usually, the same activity done alone causes no anxiety.

 Situations in which social phobia is common include public speaking, acting in a theatrical performance, and playing a musical instrument.
 Other potential situations include eating with others, meeting new people, having a conversation, signing a document before witnesses, or using public bathrooms.
 A more generalized type of social phobia causes anxiety in a broad array of social situations.

 Most people recognize that their fears are unreasonable and excessive.

 Diagnosis is clinical based on criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 To meet the DSM-5 criteria for diagnosis, patients must have a

 Marked, persistent (≥ 6 months) fear of or anxiety about one or more social situations in which they may be scrutinized by others